urob/zmk-unicode/README.md

 This module adds a `unicode` behavior to ZMK.
 Some highlights:

 - Configurable input system with several preconfigured drivers
-- Input modes can be switched at any time
+- The input system can be switched at any time
 - Optional shifted codepoints for unicode behavior instances

 ## Usage